 Undergraduate students receiving a Bachelor Degree from

 Video Georgia College Television will record the ceremony.
 You may purchase a copy of the DVD for $15.
-Order forms will be available at the ceremony or you may download the request (doc) and mail to:
+Order forms are available to print from university television (pdf) and deliver to:

 University Television Georgia College Campus Box 9 Milledgeville, GA 31061